marxin/texi2rst-generated/sphinx/gfc-internals/gfcexpr.rst

 gfc_expr
 ********

-.. index:: gfc_expr

-.. index:: struct gfc_expr
+.. index:: gfc_expr, struct gfc_expr

 Expressions and 'values', including constants, variable-, array- and component-references as well as complex expressions consisting of operators and